The-Taggart-Institute/blue-crab-shells/README.md

 - The syntax for importing modules
 - The `Result` type, and how it's handled
 - The clarity of the TCP stack

+### Stage 1

+Before we do more with that network connection, let's get comfy with the Windows API.
+We'll simply pop a MessageBox when the agent launches.
+But "simple" isn't really how Rust rolls.

+Observe the imports from the `windows` crate.
+That's just what we needed to make a simple popup work!
+Also note how we're wrapping values in the Windows structs (e.g. `PCSTR`) to make the typing work.

+Also, you can see that this interop is, by definition, unmanaged.
+That's why we need to wrap our Windows function calls in `unsafe`.
+It doesn't mean what you think it means.